red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

     Hello again

-See, how the main flow does not require any match statement at the end and will continue to be activated without repeating, even though it reached the end.
+See how the main flow does not require any match statement at the end and will continue to be activated without repeating, even though it reached the end.

 .. important::
     An activated flow that immediately finished (does not wait for any event) will only be run once and will stay activated.